rmupap/rmupap.github.io/curriculum/index.md

 <h4 class="" id="516">PAS 516 Professional Development 6 (Summer)</h4>

 This course is the sixth in a series designed to integrate the principles of professionalism, ethics, profession-specific issues, and the business of medicine, with the practice of medicine.
 This particular course covers the organizational and economic elements of systems-based practice.
-This course also focuses on cost-effective and efficient health care, case management, risk management, error prevention, patient safety, and quality improvement.
+This course also focuses on cost-effective and efficient health care, case management, healthcare delivery systems, as well as coding and billing.

+coding, billing, reimbursement

 {{ page.backtotable }}